-There are five Nature competitions each year, two in the fall and three in the winter/spring.
+There are four Nature competitions each year, one in the fall and three in the winter/spring.
 There are four categories in Nature: Botany, General, Ornithology, and Zoology.
 At the end of the season there is a competition for Image of the Year for each category.
 The storytelling value of a Nature image is weighed more than the pictorial quality, although it must still display technical quality.